Sylvester247/Business-Analysis/README.md

 # busines-Analysis

-This readme is intended for team members and subject matter expert who will be working with me the business analyst.
+This readme is intended for team members and subject matter experts who will be working with me the business analyst.
 It outlines my roles as a business analyst, responsibilities, and how I work with the team.

 My Role
 I am responsible for analyzing and documenting business processes, systems, and requirements.
 I work closely with stakeholders and project teams to understand business needs and translate them into functional and non functional requirements.